 Drinking water:

-Drinking water is the most heavily regulated and closely monitored foodstuff in the European Union.
-It is subject to constant health monitoring to ensure that it is safe, and must meet very strict standards set by the Grand-Ducal regulation of October the 7th 2002 on the quality of water intended for human consumption, based on a European directive.
+Drinking water is the most strictly regulated and controlled foodstuff in the European Union.
+It is subject to ongoing sanitary monitoring, designed to guarantee its safety, and must meet the very strict standards set by the Grand-Ducal regulation of October 7, 2002 on the quality of water intended for human consumption, based on a European directive.

 The municipal administration regularly carries out in-depth analyses of the drinking water in the commune of Mamer’s network.
 The water supplied is regularly checked for chemical and bacteriological contamination at source and in the network, and its quality meets the standards laid down by law.

-• routine controls, which are carried out regularly;
+• routine checks, which are carried out regularly

 • comprehensive controls, which are carried out 2 or 3 times a year and during which a total of 106 parameters, including various pesticides, are analysed;